 Stock Comparison

-In this section, I will analyze the weekly stock price movements of Texas Instruments Incorporated (TXN) and GLOBALFOUNDRIES Inc. (GFS) over the past year, highlighting key price dynamics and trends that could influence investment decisions.
+In this analysis, I will evaluate the stock price movements and trading dynamics of Texas Instruments (TXN) and GLOBALFOUNDRIES (GFS) over the past year, highlighting key price fluctuations and overall market behavior.

 Trend Analysis